-Capital assets include but are not limited to: construction of buildings and the acquisition of subway cars, buses, track and structures, depots and yards, equipment.
-Right-of-use assets for leases on land, buildings, office spaces, storage spaces, equipment and vehicles have been included as a result of the implementation of GASB Statement No. 87, Leases with retroactive effect of this adoption as of January 1, 2021.
+Capital assets include but are not limited to: construction of buildings and the acquisition of subway cars, buses, track and structures, depots and yards, equipment, and right-of-use assets for leases on land, buildings, office spaces, storage spaces, equipment and vehicles.
+Intangible right-of-use assets for subscription-based information technology arrangement ("SBITAs") have been included as a result of the implementation of GASB Statement No. 96, Subscription-Based Information Technology Arrangements with retroactive effect of this adoption as of January 1, 2022.
 Refer to footnote 2 for additional information.

 Other assets include, but are not limited to: cash, investments, State and Local mass transit tax and operating subsidies receivables.
-These also include the receivable from leases of the Authority's land, buildings, station spaces, and right-of-way to third parties as a result of the implementation of GASB Statement No. 87, Leases.
-Refer to footnote 2 for additional information.
+This also includes the receivable from leases of the Authority's land, buildings, station concession, equipment, and right-of-way to third parties.